ufal/UMR/doc/eventive-concepts.md

       Risking is a process, hence it is still treated as event, despite being packaged as modification.
 * [cs] *Kdo **není mazaný**, **nevyhraje**.* <br>
   [en] *He who **is not cunning** **does not win**.* <br>
-  ... a modification of the previous example.
+  ... a variant of the previous example.
 Now we have a state (not process) in modification, hence it is not event.
 * [cs] ***Řekl jsem,** že **je chytrý**.* <br>
   [en] *I **said** that he **is smart**.* <br>
-  ... complement clause is predication (*chytrý*, *smart*), hence it is an event, although it is state and not process.
+  ... complement clause is reference to a state (*chytrý*, *smart*), hence it is not an event.
 * [cs] *Moje dcera **netouží** **být dospělá**.* <br>
   [en] *My daughter **does not long** for **being adult**.* <br>
-  ... complement clause is predication (*dospělý*, *adult*), hence it is an event, although it is state and not process.
+  ... complement clause is reference to a state (*dospělý*, *adult*), hence it is not an event.
 * [cs] ***Koupala se** v jezeře **nahá**.* <br>
   [en] *She **swam** in the lake **naked**.* <br>
   ... state in secondary predication (*nahý*, *naked*) is an event.